jzzhou03/material-microstructure-rustworkx/README.md

+This is testing of graph capabilites of RustworkX for Material Microstructures.

 To be able to create and visualize graphs, you'll need to run these following commands in your terminal:

 INSTALLING RUSTWORKX (x86_64, i686, ppc64le, s390x, aarch64 Linux systems, and x86_64, arm64 macOS, and 32, 64 bit Windows):\